-Q1.
-"Why do you think the United Kingdom has never drafted a formal written constitution?"
+Why do you think the United Kingdom has never drafted a formal written constitution?

 A ‘constitution’ is represented by codifying a country’s laws and principles.
 Perhaps most significantly, a constitution establishes citizens’ rights and the scope of government power.
 No single document exists within the UK from which all constitutional laws and principles are derived.
 The UK constitution, colloquially referred to as ‘unwritten’ or ‘flexible’, is embroidered by multiple sources and influential bodies (White, 2022).
-Specifically: statutes, conventions, common law, monarchy, judicial independence, and executive and legislative branches (Blackburn, 2015).
+Specifically, statutes, conventions, common law, monarchy, judicial independence, and executive and legislative branches (Blackburn, 2015).

 It can be argued that a written constitution generally provides stability that its ‘unwritten’ counterpart lacks.
 Others may suggest that written constitutions are inflexible and gridlock government responsiveness to fluctuating circumstances.
 Over the centuries, the UK constitution has developed as a product of evolution, not revolution (Blackburn, 2022).
 Its complexity has continued to grow with little consensus on the benefits of moving to a single written constitution.

 Perhaps the key factor underpinning why the UK has never written a formal constitution is the disruption it would have or would cause.
 The UK has a tradition of parliamentary democracy, characterised by a powerful executive branch (White, 2022).
 Introducing a written constitution would signify a substantial power transfer from the executive to the judiciary.
 This would fundamentally change how politics is done within the UK.
 Additionally, the UK legal system is predicated on common law and developed by judicial decision-making, not legislation.
-This means common law has already enshrined many principles pertinent to a written constitution.
+Common law has already enshrined many principles pertinent to a written constitution.

 References